netojoao85/netojoao85/README.md

 <p text-align = "justify"><b>🪪 WHO AM I?</b> I am an Automation & Control engineer qualified as a Data Scientist.
 And I love writing code to automate solutions and developing Data Analysis.

-<p text-align = "justify"><b>🛠️ BACKGROUND</b> I have almost a decade of experience handling cutting-edge technology to design, develop, and deploy control systems architectures focusing on industrial automation and digital transformations.
+<p text-align = "justify"><b>🛠️ BACKGROUND</b> I have almost a decade of experience handling cutting-edge technology to design, develop, and deploy control systems architectures, focusing on industrial automation and digital transformations.
 Beyond that, I have an MSc in Management and a background in Analytics and Procurement roles. </p>

 <p text-align = "justify"><b>💡 WHY ME</b></p>